The gorgeous interior photography shots you see in magazines may seem impossible to achieve as a photographer, but they’re not!

 Keep adding to your arsenal of composition tools.
 You’ll soon create stunning photography compositions instinctively!

-Creating depth with styling items and furniture placement is key.
-It will add interest and a luxurious feel to a space.
+Creating depth with styling items and furniture placement is crucial.
+It will add interest and a luxurious feel to the place.

 Start when setting up a shot.
 Ask yourself if there are items that take your eye from foreground to middle ground.
 Or to the background.

 Also, take a look around the space when you arrive.
-Give your client any recommendations on surfaces that should be cleared.
+Give your client any recommendations on surfaces that you want them to clear up.

-While less is definitely better, don’t be afraid to add some small styling touches!
-When working with interior designers, your role is to give a professional opinion while setting up.
+While less is more, don’t be afraid to add some small styling touches!
+When working with interior designers, your role is to give a professional opinion about the setup.
 And then to adjust decor as needed.

-Take a few moments to ask yourself these questions while helping your client with styling.
+Take a few moments to ask yourself these questions.
+Then help your client with styling.

 Your aim is to make the space look and feel natural.
-You should try to use natural light only as much as possible.
+You should try to use natural light as much as possible.
 But you’ll still most likely need the aid of strobes or flashes to fill in shadows.

 When using any artificial light, you want to make sure to bounce or diffuse it.
 And to adjust the strength of the lights so that it maintains a natural look.

-If the walls have a colour to them, be sure to keep that in mind.
-The colour of the wall will affect the colour tint of the light.
-Otherwise, you can also diffuse the light with various types of soft boxes and umbrellas.
+If the walls are colorful, be sure to keep that in mind.
+The color of the wall will affect the color tint of the light.

-In real estate, most of the shot list consists of wide photos to show the ample space.
-In interior photograph, show vignettes and details.
-This is as important as the slightly wider shots.
+In real estate, most of the shot list consists of wide photos to show ample space.
+In an interior photograph, show vignettes and details.
+This is as important as taking wider shots.